 Continue adding one TV at a time to the splitter and test for channels.
 Keep adding televisions until they are all installed or you aren’t receiving all the channels you should on each TV.
 If at any time the TV can’t receive the same number of channels, we may need to look at amplifying the signal, which I cover in the next section.

 Antenna Gain vs Amplifier Gain

 Antenna amplification can be a confusing topic.
-There are generally 2 types of signal amplification in regard to antennas.
+There are generally two types of signal amplification regarding antennas.
 The first is usually called “antenna gain.”
 This is amplification inherent within the antenna.
 It is a term mainly used when discussing directional antennas.

 The gain being discussed with “antenna gain” isn’t really adding any power to the signal.
 It’s more of a representation of how well the antenna converts the signal wave to an electric current.
 Directional antennas concentrate that ability in one direction, hence sacrificing gain in other directions.

-The other type of amplification, amplifies the signal after it is received.
-This typically referred to as “amplifier gain” and will not make the signal better than what it received by the antenna.
+The other type of amplification amplifies the signal after it is received.
+This is typically referred to as “amplifier gain” and will not make the signal better than what is received by the antenna.
 Only antenna gain will improve picking up a signal from the TV tower.
-Amplifier gain is used to overcome loss in the line and noise from the digital tuners on the TV.
+Amplifier gain is used to overcome the loss in the line and noise from the digital tuners on the TV.

 This distinction is important.
-If you can receive all the channels you need when hooking the antenna directly to one television, then amplification is only needed to overcome loss in the line.
-However, if you were having issues before any splitters were introduced then we may need to look at purchasing a directional antenna with higher gain.
+If you can receive all the channels you need when hooking the antenna directly to one television, then amplification is only needed to overcome signal loss in the line due to cable connections and splitters.
+However, if you were having issues before any splitters were introduced, then we may need to look at purchasing a directional antenna with higher gain.

 Which Amplifier to Use?